 - 8 oz can crushed pineapple, drained

-- Mix together gelatin and cream cheese until well blended
+- In large mixing bowl, beat together gelatin and cream cheese until well blended

 - Pour hot water over cream cheese mixture and stir until completely dissolved